 President of HISA - TV animator and director

-Her many years in the field, mainly in southern and eastern Africa, have allowed her to engage with the various actors of the protection of nature and animal welfare.
-Anti-poaching, scientific research, conservation program, education, surveys, within HISA, Perrine is committed against exploitation abuses and the destruction of nature and wild or domestic animals.
+Her many years of experience in the field, mainly in southern and eastern Africa, have allowed her to engage with various actors in the protection of nature and animal welfare.

 Secretary of HISA

-Jean-Pascal is passionate about surfing, ocean and wildlife.
-He spent a lot of time looking for the perfect wave in the remotest corners of the planet.
-After a postgraduate diploma in territorial planning, he followed a rather eclectic course, from the Gironde Chamber of Agriculture to apprentice carpenter, through the creation of his online sales of organic childcare equipment.
-Today, he is looking for a new path, which allows him to devote more time to HISA and his other passion, photography.
+Jean–Pascal is passionate about surfing, ocean and wildlife.
+He spent a lot of time looking for the perfect wave in the most remote corners of the planet.
+After a postgraduate diploma in territorial planning, he followed a rather eclectic path, from the Gironde Chamber of Agriculture to apprentice carpenter, he also created his own website of organic childcare equipment.
+Today, he‘s looking for a new adventure, a new challege that will allow him to dedicate more time to HISA and his other passion, photography.

 Project manager for HISA - Ethologist

-Driven by a deep interest in the relationship between humans and wildlife, Margaux works for a better coexistence between wildlife and human activities.
-She joined the HISA team in early February 2018, and she is currently working on “SAUVAGES” project, which campaigns against animal exploitation for human entertainment.
-Secondly, she is involved in setting up the Makoa project in Tanzania, which aims to create a new rescue center model and, when it is possible, to reintroduce wild animals that were wounded, abused or poached.
+Driven by a deep interest in the relationship between humans and wildlife, Margaux works to develop a better coexistence between wildlife and human activities.
+She joined the HISA team in February 2018, and is currently working on the “SAUVAGES” project, which campaigns against animal exploitation for human entertainment.
+She is also involved in setting up the Makoa project in Tanzania, which aims to create a new rescue center model and, when possible, to reintroduce wild animals that were wounded, abused or poached.

 HISA conservation expert - PhD in biology

-William is a specialist of ecology and conservation of large mammals.
-He has traveled Africa for ten years in the heart of major national parks, and in their outlying areas where men and wildlife rub shoulders.
+William is an ecology expert and specializes in the conservation of large mammals.
+He has traveled Africa for a decade, intothe heart of major national parks and beyond, into the wild.

-He worked for two years at the IGF Foundation, during which time he carried out numerous field missions and co-authored numerous reports on the monitoring and status of large-scale wildlife.
-In particular, he is co-author of several IUCN and FAO expert reports on the status of African lion populations, and on the resolution of conflicts with local human communities.
+He worked for two years at the IGF Foundation, during which time he carried out numerous field missions and co-authored a number of reports about monitoring and observing large- scale wildlife.
+He co-authored several IUCN and FAO expert reports on African lion populations and on the conflict issues with local communities.

 For three years in Zimbabwe, William was in-situ manager of the CNRS-CIRAD-Hwange Environmental Research Development project.
-In particular, he conducted scientific research on the hunting effects on large herbivores ecology.
+He conducted scientific research on the ecological effects due to the hunting large herbivores.

-Today based between Canada and France, his research leads him to take an interest in moose populations in Quebec’s forests.
+Today, he’s based between Canada and France, his research has recently led him to take an interest in moose populations in Quebec’s forests.

-In 2011, William participated in the creation of HISA with the main goal of working to reconcile wildlife conservation and sustainable human communities development.
+In 2011, William participated in the creation of HISA with the main goal of working to reconcile wildlife conservation and sustainable human communities.

 Hyper-active member of HISA - Biologist

-Gaëlle is interested in the relationship between wildlife, its habitat and human activities.
+Gaëlle studies the relationship between wildlife, its habitat and human activities.
 Her research has led her to work in different types of ecosystems, from alpine pastures to the boreal forest.
-Her objective is to understand how animals adapt to their environment or what is their role in ecosystem functioning.
+Her aim is to understand how animals adapt to their environment or what their role is in the ecosystem.

-It is also about determining the most effective measures to protect ecosystems.
-Gaëlle wants to use her experiences in research to help find concrete solutions to reconcile human activities and nature preservation.
+Gaëlle also works hard to determine the most effective measures to protect ecosystems and to help find concrete solutions to reconcile human activities and nature preservation.

 Hyper-active member of HISA - Agronomist

 In 2008, she participated in the production of human / animal conflict documentaries around the Hwange National Park in northwestern Zimbabwe.
-Today, she contributes to the protection of the marine environment by setting up and the management of marine protected areas on the Aquitaine coast and works every day to combine human activities and the natural environment, always prioritizing ambitious biodiversity protection objectives.
+Today, she contributes to the protection of the marine environment by setting up and managing protected areas on the Aquitaine coast.
+She works every day to combine human activities and the natural environment, always prioritizing ambitious biodiversity protection objectives.

 Hyper-active member of HISA - Biologist

-During his studies in behavioral ecology, Tommy was enamored of the theme of coexistence between human and wildlife, as determined to meet the needs and well-being of rural populations as the preservation of wildlife.
+During his studies in behavioral ecology, Tommy focused on the coexistence between man and wildlife and today is determined to meet the needs and well-being of rural populations and those of wildlife preservation.

-He first conducted research in Zimbabwe, where he developed and piloted a study on baboon and elephant damage to crops near Hwange National Park.
+He first conducted research in Zimbabwe, where he developed and directed a study on baboons, and the damage to crops due to elephant stampeding near Hwange National Park.
 Part of this work was published and presented at the International Congress of Primatology in Rome in 2015.

-Nurtured by his experiences, he joined the HISA team, attracted by his interdisciplinary approach and his values towards the world of life.
-It was with his support that he made his first documentary “The challenges of coexistence: Man and Wolf in the Alps” to bring constructive reflections around this complex issue.
-This work followed the birth of ENCOSH to co-develop the first participatory international platform of exchange of practices to coexist with wild mammals.
-In parallel, Tommy contributed as a consultant to the RESSOURCE project with FAO and CIRAD and to the writing of a book of the World Bank on the issues of coexistence between humans and large wildlife.
+Nurtured by his experiences, he joined the HISA team, attracted by its interdisciplinary approach and core values.
+With the support of HISA, heshot his first documentary “The challenges of coexistence: Man and Wolf in the Alps”, bringing constructive exchanges to a complex issue.
+This followed with the birth of ENCOSH, co-developing the first collaborative international platform to exchange practices in regards to coexisting with wild mammals.
+Tommy also contributed, as a consultant, to the RESSOURCE project with FAO and CIRAD including a book project on the issues of coexistence between humans and large wildlife.

-Having arrived in French Guiana at the end of 2017, he went to meet various local structures which led to the implementation of the COFEEL project for a sustainable coexistence between breeding activities and the preservation of big cats.
+He arrived in French Guiana at the end of 2017, and has since met various local structures which led to the COFEEL project for a sustainable coexistence between breeding activities and the preservation of big cats.

-Through his various experiences and works, Tommy has acquired various complementary skills, notably related to the coordination and animation of multi-partner projects, research in human sciences and behavioral ecology, environmental education, accompaniment with breeders and student training, and video reporting.
+Through his various experience and work, Tommy has acquired various skills, notably related to the coordination and animation of multi-partner projects, research in human sciences and behavioral ecology, environmental education, consulting with breeders, student training, and video reporting.